 To summarize Tokyo in one night is a sweeping generalization, but luckily you’ve come to the article that does just that.
 Assuming you only have one night in Tokyo, we’ll provide a concise itinerary that, while challenging, will deliver an unforgettable adventure.
-Feel free to sync the entire itinerary to your calendar at the end of this article.
-This way, you’ll never lose track of the time table regardless of the amount of drinks and new friends you bump into.

 For those with 24 hours or less…let’s start things off!
 Head on over the infamous red light district of Tokyo: Kabukichō.

 A red-light district is always a fun way to start off any city, so hop off the train in Shinjuku Station and dive on in.
 Of course, we’re not suggesting to partake in the various array of girls bars, hostess clubs, and other questionable establishments, but rather, the heart of all things Tokyo: the Robot Restaurant.